A large cut develops in my hiking pants while I step on that slightly bigger rock in Switzerland.

 Motivated by an arts projects that I’d like us to start, I set up a donation page a few months back.
 And then did a lousy job of promoting it.
 That is, I mentioned it once at the bottom of a blogpost (a spontaneously developing ‘bottom’ theme here 😉 ).**

 Next time, I’ll write about an entirely different embarrassment story – nothing to do with money nor bottoms.
-One that is motivating me to change something substantial in the lab in 2018.
+One that is motivating me to change something substantial in the lab.

 Last week in the Lab: